 Gelateria

-Adjacent to the Café al Bacio, you can purchase artisan gelato and sorbetto at Gelateria.
+Adjacent to the Café al Bacio, guests can purchase artisan gelato and sorbetto at Gelateria.
 Waffle cones cost USD 4 for one or two flavors and USD 6 for three to four selections.

-You can also get cookie gelato sandwiches and gelato in a bowl with your choice of sauces.
+They also offered cookie gelato sandwiches and gelato in a bowl with your choice of sauces.

 Room Service